db2ai/db2ai/README.md

 🧠 What I’m Working On

 Building ML pipelines and AI-powered prototypes
-Learning PyTorch, scikit-learn, and Hugging Face
-Exploring large-scale data processing with Python & SQL
+Learning LangChain, OpenAI APIs, and vector search with Chroma & FAISS Exploring large-scale data processing with Python & SQL
 Integrating AI into enterprise workflows
 Exploring LangChain, vector databases, and RAG architectures